code-stan/code-stan/README.md

 ###### Aspiring Full Stack web3 and Javascript web developer.
 -   Playing around with creative development
 - 📬 How to reach me: Let's get in touch!
 [Twitter](https://twitter.com/CodeStanley)
-- 🧠  I'm currently learning React, JS animation / Everything about Js
+- 🧠  I'm currently more about JS animation and solidity
 - 🖥️  See my portfolio at [CodeStan](http://codestan.netlify.app)
 - 🧗 I try to: build creative websites and applications
 - ⚡ Fun fact: I can draw portraits